-Please view the Year 5 Meet and Greet video for this academic year.
+Please view the Year 5 Meet and Greet presentation for this academic year.
 The video provides you with key information regarding your child’s curriculum for the academic year.

 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently asked Questions.

-During the first half of the Autumn term, pupils learn about the historical achievements of Neil Armstrong and the crew of Apollo 11, through the topic Earth and Beyond!
+During the first half of the Autumn term, pupils learn about the historical achievements of Neil Armstrong and the crew of Apollo 11, as well as the achievements of British astronauts Tim Peake and Helen Sharmen.
 In Science, pupils will be learning about the movement of the Earth and other planets within our solar system.
 A class visit to Chichester Planetarium will help to deepen pupils’ understanding in explaining the Earth’s rotation and how this causes day and night.

-The Spring Term sees a focus on the rise and fall of the Mesoamerican civilization, the Mayans.
+In the Spring Term, pupils will investigate their BIG question, ‘Would we survive an ancient civilisation?’.
+This term sees a focus on the rise and fall of the Mesoamerican civilization, the Mayans.
 Pupils will begin the topic by learning about the artist, architect and explorer Fredrick Catherwood.
 In learning about the Mayans, they will research many of their traditions, gods and significant achievements.
-Pupils will also research the impact of European explorers in the trade of chocolate.
+Pupils will also make comparisons of the Mayan’s pyramids to those of the Ancient Egyptians.

-Pupils will then reflect and consider the impact of tourism on Chichen Itza, learning about modern day Mexico.
+After half term, pupils will then reflect and consider the impact of tourism on Chichen Itza as part of their BIG question, ‘What Is It Like To Live In Mexico?’.
+As part of this, they will learn about modern day Mexico.
 In doing so, pupils will make comparisons between England and Mexico.

-To conclude the term and building on the theme of chocolate, pupils will learn about the foundation Fair Trade.
-They will organise, prepare and facilitate their own Fair Trade café with the key purpose of raising the communities’ awareness of the foundation and the role it plays in improving trade deals and working conditions for farmers.
+To conclude the term and building on the theme of chocolate, pupils will learn about the foundation Fair Trade during our topic ‘Should we buy Fairtrade products?’.
+Pupils will organise, prepare and facilitate their own Fair Trade café with the key purpose of raising the communities’ awareness of the foundation and the role it plays in improving trade deals and working conditions for farmers.
 Pupils will plan, design and create their own products to sell in their Fair Trade Café, supported by their own TV advert.

-During the Summer Term, pupils will deepen their understanding of chronology by identifying when the Ancient Greeks lived.
+To begin the Summer Term, pupils will look into the BIG question, ‘How Did The Ancient Greeks Change The World?’.
+Pupils will deepen their understanding of chronology by identifying when the Ancient Greeks lived.
 Through drama and other creative approaches the children will explore some key myths and write their own Greek myth style story.

-Pupils will use clay to design, create and evaluate their own Greek pottery, before competing in their own Greek Olympic games.
+Pupils will use clay to design, create and evaluate their own Greek pottery.

 In computing, pupils will further develop their programming abilities by creating their own game linked to the Greek myth ‘Theseus and the Minotaur’.